 Dr. and Mrs. Marr had 3 children.
-Frances Alice was born in 1900, Jean Treleaven was born in 1904 and Charles Clark Marr was born in 1910 (but died in 1913).
+Frances Alice Marr was born in 1900, Jean Treleaven Marr was born in 1904 and Charles Clark Marr was born in 1910 (but died of gastro enteritis on the 11th of September, 1913).
 The family resided at 5 Main St. in Ridgetown.
 Mrs. Marr was a talented organist and choir leader.
 She was a member of the I.O.D.E.

 From 1914 to 1918, Dr. Marr was a medical and recruiting officer in District One.
 After 1918 he was discharged with the rank of Captain from the 24th Kent Militia.

 Dr. Marr was a founding member of the Ridgetown Rotary Club in 1930.
 He went on to be the District Governor of the 153rd District from 1940-1941.
 Dr. Marr was a skilled bowler and toured Europe on the Canadian Bowling Team in 1932 and 1936.
 He also enjoyed playing golf and tennis.
 He was an internationally recognized Dahlia grower and he was a judge at the New York Dahlia Show in 1939.
 Dr. Marr served on the Ridgetown Board of Education for the High School.